-Pearl Pass is a high mountain pass at an elevation of 3.872m (12,705ft) above the sea level, located in the White River National Forest, in Colorado, USA.
+Pearl Pass is a high mountain pass at an elevation of 3.878m (12,723ft) above the sea level, located on the boundary between Pitkin and Gunnison counties in the U.S. state of Colorado.
 There is often snow on the road well into late July and some years the snow does not melt sufficiently to allow passage.
-It's one of the highest mountain roads of Colorado.
+It's one of the highest roads of Colorado.

 More info&pics: https://dirtroadjournal.com/2012/09/20/the-beauty-of-pearl-pass/